djotaku/dreamhost_dns_go/README.md

 ```
 It should be put into the right xdg directory for your system.
 The output of the program will tell you where that is.
 On Linux/Unix this is $HOME/.config/dreamhostdns/settings.json

+Then go into the releases and grab the binary to run.
+Soon I'll update the Github action to also generate Windows binaries.

 # Why Go?